Rollapadu Wildlife Sanctuary: Location

 The sanctuary, in the Nandyal district of Andhra Pradesh, is close to the state's border with Karnataka and is 40 km from the district headquarters of Nandyal, 172 km from Kadapa, and 152 km from Raichur.
 Covering an area of 6.14 km2, it was established in 1988 to protect the great Indian bustard and the lesser florican and remains the only habitat in Andhra Pradesh for the bustard which is a critically endangered species.
 The sanctuary is mostly an undulating plain with hot, dry climatic conditions and erratic and uneven rainfall.
 It has an average elevation of 290 m and receives about 450 mm of rainfall annually.

 Flora

-Rollapadu is primarily a grassland ecosystem with mixed forests and thorny bushes.
+Rollapadu is primarily a grassland ecosystem with dry forests and spiny bushes.
 Cotton, tobacco and sunflower are cultivated in the agricultural lands that border the sanctuary.
 Also plants communities like Ziziphus mauritiana, Cassia fistula, Acacia, Butea monosperma etc. are very useful for birds nesting at Rollapadu.